agilecrm/javascript-api/README.md

 #### Adding a custom field entity to contact

-If custom field entity with the same name is already related to contact, then it will be replaced.
+If field entity with the same name is already related to contact, then it will be updated.
+To add / update a custom field

+the json key "type" is mandatory in the data and its value must be set to "CUSTOM".

 ```javascript
 _agile.add_property({"name" : "custom_field_name",